-Figure \ref{fig:sd_domain_nirom_err} shows x-velocity solution obtained by psr-greedy NIROM at an intermediate time of around $t=31$ hours, $19 minutes$ and the error with respect to the high-fidelity solution.
-The localised structure of the flow features and error profile highlight the fact that in most practical applications, accurate modeling of specific regions in the flow domain is a more desirable outcome over a globally averaged and optimized model.
-This is where the psr-greedy NIROM can be truly beneficial as the selection of the data points for the interpolant is based on the minimization of the function residuals, constrained by preserving a well-conditioned kernel matrix.
+Figure \ref{fig:sd_domain_nirom_err} shows the depth solution obtained by \textit{psr-greedy} NIROM at $t\approx 44.24$ hours and the corresponding error with respect to the high-fidelity solution.
+The localized structure of the flow features and error profile highlight the fact that in most practical applications, accurate modeling of specific regions in the flow domain is a more desirable outcome than a globally averaged and optimized model.
+This is where the \textit{psr-greedy} NIROM can be truly beneficial as the selection of the interpolation centers is based on the minimization of the function residuals, while being constrained by the preservation of a well-conditioned interpolation matrix.